Flowers Safe for Dogs: The Complete UK Guide

 Photograph and identify the plant

 Take a clear photo.
 Note its full name if known.
-Bring the photo or a piece of the plant to the vet.
-Remember accurate identification helps treatment.
+Bring the photo or a piece of the plant to the vet as accurate identification helps treatment.

 STEP 2